Posted by Diarm Byrne ● 22 March 2020

 Equestrian coaches are no different.
 Once, the market was limited to coaching people in your area or a select amount of clinics.
 Nowadays, there is no reason why you cannot coach across the timezones, across the world, and increase your coaching revenue in line with that.

 Remote coaching will not replace in-person coaching and does not seek to do that.
 It has drawbacks, but it has huge advantages too.
-In today’s busy world, and in a crisis like Covid-19 has created, remote coaching can provide a support network and feedback tool that in-person coaching can’t.
+In today’s busy world, and in a crisis like Covid-19, remote coaching can provide a support network and feedback tool that in-person coaching can’t.

 What can you do to ensure you are coaching most effectively while overseeing clients both near and far?